Create Route 53 Outbound Endpoint

 RDGW

-1. Configure IP addresses
+1. Configure IP addresses:

-• At IP address #1:
+• For IP address #1:

-• In Availability Zone, select “ap-southeast-1a”
+• Choose Availability Zone: “ap-southeast-1a”

-• In Subnet, select “Private subnet 1A”
+• Select Subnet: “Private subnet 1A”

-• At IP address #2:
+• For IP address #2:

-• In Availability Zone, select “ap-southeast-1c”
+• Choose Availability Zone: “ap-southeast-1c”

-• In Subnet, select “Private subnet 2A”
+• Select Subnet: “Private subnet 2A”

 RDGW

-1. Finally, select Create Outbound Endpoint.
+1. Finally, click on Create Outbound Endpoint.

 RDGW